Evaluation strategy: Call by value

-In call by value, the evaluated value of the argument expression is bound to the corresponding variable in the function (frequently by copying the value into a new memory region).
+In call by value (or pass by value), the evaluated value of the argument expression is bound to the corresponding variable in the function (frequently by copying the value into a new memory region).
 If the function or procedure is able to assign values to its parameters, only its local variable is assigned—that is, anything passed into a function call is unchanged in the caller's scope when the function returns.
+For example, in Pascal, passing an array by value will cause the entire array to be copied, and any mutations to this array will be invisible to the caller: